 where $\|\mu \|_{\mathrm{TV}}=\sup_{\|f\|_{\infty}\leq1}\int f d\mu$ is the total variation norm and $P_{t,s} \nu=\mathcal{T}\exp\left(\int_s^t \mathrm{d}\tau \mathcal{L}_\tau\right) \nu$, with $\mathcal{T}$ being the time-ordering operator.
 Hence, the Fokker-Planck equation admits a unique equivariant measure $\rho_0(t)$, meaning that for any initial measure $\nu$,

 where, roughly speaking, convergence to the equivariant measure is \textit{de facto} achieved if $t-s\gg1/\lambda$.
-In practical terms, the statement above - as well as Eq. \ref{covariantMarkov} obtained for Markov chains - means that if we start an ensemble of simulations in the distant past, and use the same protocol of time-dependent forcing for each member of the ensemble, after sufficiently long time, the statistical properties of the evolved ensemble do not depend on how we selected the ensemble of initial conditions.
+The statement above - as well as Eq. \ref{covariantMarkov} obtained for Markov chains - means that if we start an ensemble of simulations in the distant past, and use the same protocol of time-dependent forcing for each member of the ensemble, after a sufficiently long time, the statistical properties of the evolved ensemble do not depend on how we initially prepared the ensemble.

+{The hypocoercivity assumption is the natural generalisation of the requirement of a non-vanishing spectral gap discussed e.g. in \cite{LucariniChekroun2023,lucarini2025generalframeworklinkingfree,zagli_SIAM:2026} for the autonomous case.
+Indeed, what we are requiring is that the system forgets its initial conditions exponentially fast, so that the equivariant measure is unique and physically meaningful, as it provides a statistical description of the system that does not depend on how the ensemble was prepared, as no region of phase space can remain coherent or trapped in the memory of its initial state. }

 As discussed in \cite{Lucarini2017}, such a notion of well-posedness of the measure at all times is extremely relevant for coordinated climate modelling exercises like the Climate Models Intercomparison Project (CMIP; see, e.g., \url{https://wcrp-cmip.org/cmip-phases/cmip7/}) and for the recent trend of attempting the creation of so-called large ensemble simulations of state-of-the-art Earth system models \cite{Maher2021,Stevenson2023,Ye2024,Lin2025}, where the goal is to sample more accurately the statistical properties of the changing climate over all time horizons.